 The Dynamic Host Configuration Protocol (DHCP) is an auto configuration protocol used on IP networks.
-The DHCP functionality is available on all Agilent HPLC modules with on-board LAN Interface and "B"-firmware (B.06.40 or above).
+The DHCP functionality is available on all Agilent HPLC modules with on-board LAN Interface or LAN Interface Card, and "B"-firmware (B.06.40 or above).